sane/sane-book/introduction/philosophy.md

 5. a distortion of temporal experience, one's subjective experience of time is altered
 6. experience of the activity as intrinsically rewarding, also referred to as autotelic experience

 Those aspects can appear independently of each other, but only in combination do they constitute a so-called flow experience.
+It allows the developer to not only be optimally productive, but also creative and fulfilled.

 To achieve this, the following conditions are necessary: